6 a.m. to 11:30 a.m.

 Open 6:45 a.m. to 10 a.m.

-The 24-mile route will feature a rest stop for riders at mile 12.
-Water, snacks, sanicans, first aid and mechanical services will be available onsite.
+The 25-mile route will feature a rest stop for riders at mile 12 hosted by our event sponsor Clif Bar.
+Stop by the Clif Bar Energy Zone to grab some organic fuel for your ride.
+They will be serving up Shot Bloks, Clif Minis and their NEW Clif Nut Butter filled bars!
+Water, Nuun, additonal snacks (including black eyed pea hummus and bread from That Brown Girl Cooks!), sanicans, first aid and mechanical services will also be available onsite.
 Food and beverages are provided by local vendors including:

 Mechanical services will be provided by Performance Bicycle.

 SAG cars stationed along the Emerald City Bike Ride route and are volunteer coordinated and staffed.
 They are available to help with minor mechanics or transport you to the next mechanic if your bike is beyond their ability of repair.
 They are also there to get you back to the finish line if you are unable to continue due to a non serious injury or mechanical issue.

 In the case of an emergency or serious injury all support drivers will call 911, they do not transport riders to the hospital.
 Support drivers are also not there as a taxi service for tired legs.
 Please plan to ride the route appropriate to your abilities and finish the route you choose to take.

 Bike Support - Cascade Outriders